-Every day during the festival, 3–16th May, the Finding Sanctuary series presents conversations with women monastics about Therīgāthā poems, as well as interviews and a live panel discussion.
+Every day during the festival, 3–16th May, the Finding Sanctuary series presented conversations with women monastics about Therīgāthā poems, as well as interviews and a live panel discussion.

 Watch Daily on Youtube

-A new video is uploaded every day of the festival.
-Make sure you don’t miss an episode by subscribing and enabling notifications on the Dhammanet youtube channel.
+A new video was uploaded every day of the festival to the Dhammanet youtube channel.

 Interview with Ayya Sudhamma and Ayya Vimalanyani

 The Power of the Therigatha.
 Finding Sanctuary co-organiser Ayya Vimalanyani interviews Ayya Sudhamma about her long history of studying and teaching the Therigatha.
 Ayya Sudhamma speaks about the transformative power of the poems, her inspiration, and the internal struggles she went through during the recent literary scandal.
 Watch here.

 Join us for the finale of the series, an online panel discussion featuring all the guest speakers from Finding Sanctuary.

 Ayya Vimalanyani is a German bhikkhuni currently living in a small hermitage in the Sri Lankan forest.
 She has a special interest in early Buddhist texts and the lifestyle of nuns at the time of the Buddha.
 For her research, she translates sutras and texts on monastic discipline from ancient Chinese into English.
 She’s also an artist and publishes Dhamma Doodles under the pseudonym Ven.
 Yodha.